zjusuge/Tianlong-Wang.github.io/_pages/about.md

 # ✉️ Contact

+{% if page.show_postdoc_notice %}
 I welcome enquiries about **postdoctoral opportunities starting in 2027**, research collaborations, and the methods or software associated with my work.
+{% else %}
+I welcome enquiries about research collaborations and the methods or software associated with my work.
+{% endif %}

 **Email:** [tianlong_wang@zju.edu.cn](mailto:tianlong_wang@zju.edu.cn)